-Seb Carole only spent just over two years at Leeds United and endured just as many downs as he did ups, but the former AS Monaco winger describes it as the best time of his career.
+Seb Carole endured as many downs as he did ups in his two years at Leeds United, but the former AS Monaco winger describes it as the best time of his career.

 “The 2007-2008 season, when Leeds reached the play-off final, was the best time of my career,” he says.